Learning to Link and Compose Mathematical Functions

 7 Function Puzzle

-Link using operations and/or compose the machines so that the white graphs are created.
+Link using operations and/or compose the function machines so that the white graphs are created.
 Give the corresponding function equation in the workbook for each.

 If you have solved it correctly, no card is left over.